-Library E-Services
+Library E-Service

-E-Services at The Grove Library, which has a focus on digital inclusion and digital literacy, continue to be very popular with a high degree of participation:
+E-Services at The Grove Library which has a focus on digital inclusion and digital literacy, continue to be very popular with a high degree of participation.

-- The Friday drop-in tech sessions continued through 2024-2025, supported by a volunteer who fields questions on anything and everything to do with phones, computers and tablets. - One on One Tech Help with Geoff on Tuesdays and Thursdays continued to be booked out well in advance.
+- The Friday drop-in tech sessions continue through 24/25 supported by a volunteer who field questions on anything and everything to do with phones, computers and tablets. - One on One Tech Help with Geoff on Tuesdays and Thursdays continues to be booked out well in advance.

-This year saw a large number of upgrades undertaken to best support both library patrons and staff:
+This year saw a large number of upgrades undertaken to best support both library patrons and staff.
+Library Wi-Fi printing required a change to a new platform that has proven to be much better than the previous one.

-- Library Wi-Fi printing required a change to a new platform that has proven to be much better than the previous one. - Changing the library's Booking and Event system was necessary as the old system was no longer supported. - New printers/copiers were installed in the Library and Shire when the previous lease expired. - Successfully replaced the Library Community History data repository with a modernised system featuring enhanced storage capacity and backup safeguards. - There's a new provider for Internet and phones for Library and Shire, resulting in much improved internet and data services, though the phones have been problematic. - There was a major upgrade to the Library Management System, moving to Spydus 11.

-Masterpieces in the making during school holiday craft sessions

-Competitors and spectators at a Family Gaming afternoon; and (below) a vibrant display of Easter egg artwork at The Grove
+Changing the libraries Booking and Event system was necessary as the old system was no longer supported.

+New Printers / Copiers were installed in the Library and Shire when the previous lease expired.
+Replacement and setup of new Library Community History data repository for a storage and backup solution.

+There's a new provider for Internet and phones for Library and Shire, Internet and data is much improved, the phones a problematic.

+Major Upgrade to Library Management System, moving to Spydus 11 for the library.

+Various photos will be added to link with the above copy